 The relationships between the church and Christian states during medieval times was often tense.
 The Pope was the only person whose power rivalled that of monarchs, and whose influence transcended borders.

-The Pope is a pivotal figure in Medieval II: Total War Collection.
+The Pope is a pivotal figure in Total War: MEDIEVAL II - Definitive Edition.
 As the leader of the Papal States he will task Catholic factions with missions, call for inquisitions and crusades.
 Currying favour with the Pope offers great rewards, while refusing his edicts can result in excommunication and war.

 When the Mongols invaded Europe in the 13th century they brought with them an explosive new technology: Chinese gunpowder.
 By the mid 14th century it was being produced in Europe and this combined with advances in metallurgy, saw a revolution in military hardware that led to the development of the cannon and the musket.